mikenz/silverstripe-multisites/README.md

  * Silverstripe 4.0 compatible
  * Remove subsites option in "Files" that gave the illusion that file would only be available on one domain
  * Main menu items are available no mater what subsite is selected
+ * Remove 'Enable public access' and 'Default site' features.
+This should be done before the request gets to Silverstripe (eg by a caching/SSL termination appliance or Webserver config).

-This should be a drop in replacement for the silverstripe subsites module except You will lose access to all pages from the "main site" unless you do some database hacking.
+This should be a drop in replacement for the silverstripe subsites module except you will lose access to all pages from the "main site" unless you do some database hacking.